-The use of fertilizer nitrogen has increased markedly in the past three decades; between 1968 and 1995, fertilizer application rates for wheat production increased from 80 to 250 kg N ha-1.
-Today the most common agronomic practice for wheat production in the valley is a preplanting broadcast application of urea or injection of anhydrous ammonium (at the rate of 150-200 kg N ha-1), followed by irrigation (the preplanting irrigation is intended to aid in weed control by causing germination of weeds that can then be plowed under prior to planting).
+The use of fertilizer N has increased markedly in the past three decades; between 1968 and 1995 fertilizer application rates for wheat production increased from 80 to 250 kg N ha-1.
+Today the most common agronomic practice for wheat production in the Valley is a preplanting broadcast application of urea or injection of anhydrous ammonium (at the rate of 150-200 kg N ha-1), followed by irrigation (the pre-planting irrigation is intended to aid in weed control by causing germination of weeds that can then be plowed under prior to planting).
 As we discuss later, the causes and consequences of these management approaches have been one focus of our studies in the region.

 As agricultural development and intensification have proceeded, concerns about the quality of agricultural soils have increased.
-Approximately one-third of the soils of the valley are thought to be vulnerable to salinization.
+Approximately one third of the soils of the Valley are thought to be vulnerable to salinization.
 Today, approximately 19,000 ha have salinity levels high enough to reduce productivity.
 Management approaches that reduce groundwater tables and improve drainage, along with the use of large amounts of relatively low-salt freshwater in irrigation, prevent much broader salinization problems.
-However, as the availability of high-quality freshwater from the reservoirs has declined drastically due to long-term drought, dependence on groundwater from wells has increased.
-In areas in which high salinity well water is present, vulnerability to salinization will increase.
+However, as the availability of high quality fresh water from the reservoirs has declined drastically due to long-term drought, dependence on ground water from wells has increased.
+In areas where high salinity well water is present, vulnerability to salinization will increase.

 Although agricultural management practices have changed during the past three decades, wheat has remained the dominant crop.
 Harvested winter wheat averaged 130,000 ha in the late 1970s, ranging up to 190,000 ha currently.
 Other crops, however, have increased or decreased in area planted over the same time frame.
-Planted hectares of cotton have declined since the 1950s, whereas alfalfa, garbanzo beans, vegetables, and fruit crops have increased (Naylor et al., 2001).
-The proportion of vegetables planted has increased eight-fold since the early 1980s, while the proportion of fruit trees has quadrupled in the past decade.
+Planted hectares of cotton have declined since the 1950s, while alfalfa, garbanzo beans, vegetables and fruit crops have increased (Naylor et al. 2001).
+The proportion of vegetables planted has increased 8-fold since the early 1980s, while the proportion of fruit trees has quadrupled in the past 10 years.

-This growth in agriculture was accompanied by an increase in population in the region, at an annual rate of 7 percent between 1950 and 1960.
-Most of the growth in population in the region in recent years has occurred in the two major population centers, Ciudad Obregon (population approximately 250,000) and Navajoa (population approximately 100,000).
-While high growth in these urban centers continues, over the last two decades the populations in the rural areas have remained remarkably stable (Figure 10-1).
+This growth in agriculture was accompanied by an increase in population in the region, at an annual rate of seven percent between 1950 and 1960.
+Most of the growth in population in the region in recent years has occurred in the two major population centers, Ciudad Obregon two hectares of rain-fed agricultural land, four hectares of pasture land and eight hectares of grazing land.

+(pop: ca 250,000) and Navajoa (pop: ca 100,000).
+While high growth in these urban centers continues, over the last two decades the populations in the rural areas have remained remarkably stable (Figure 2).
 We currently have very little information on the source of the increase, whether it is from immigration or internal growth.
-Nor can we say with complete certainty that the increase is a result of the government's purposeful development of agriculture in the region (discussed below).
-It seems likely, however, that the development of the irrigation district, which provides water to both agricultural and nonagricultural (urban) users, as well as the influx of technological assistance in the form of national and international agricultural experiment stations, allowed the support of many more people than the arid region was earlier able to support.
+Nor can we say with complete certainty that the increase is a result of the government's purposeful development of agriculture in the region (to be discussed later).
+It seems likely, however, that the development of the irrigation district, which provides water to both agricultural and non-agricultural (urban) users, and influx of technological assistance in the form of national and international agricultural experiment stations allowed the support of many more people than the arid region was earlier able to support.